norwytch/pitwaller/README.md

   route LOW        n= 53 (26%)  -- send to review / fallback
 ```

 Note: the monotonic relationship between accuracy and OOD-distance based confidence tiering is a requirement for this framework.
-For more notes on this, see Limitations.
+For more notes on this, see [Limitations](#limitations--when-to-use-this).

-The final block is the optional **label-calibrated tiering** ([§5](#5-label-calibrated-tiers-tier_calibrationpy)): given a labelled set, the cuts are placed at *tolerated error rates* instead of distance percentiles, so the over-generous 88 HIGH collapses to the 13 that actually clear a 5% error bar.
+The final block is the optional **label-calibrated tiering** ([details below](#optional-label-calibrated-tiers-tier_calibrationpy)): given a labelled set, the cuts are placed at *tolerated error rates* instead of distance percentiles, so the over-generous 88 HIGH collapses to the 13 that actually clear a 5% error bar.

 ---